bentley-historical-library/bitcurator-intro/episodes/04-reporting.md

 ## So What?

 What is the utility in creating all these reports?
+Reports create technical and preservaton metadata about directories or disk images that can accompany them in to the future and aid in later appraisal and processing for preservation and access.

 ::::::::::::::::::::::::::::::::::::: keypoints

-Reports technical and preservaton metadata about directories or disk images that can accompany them in to the future and aid in later appraisal and processing for preservation and access.
-Otherwise:

 - Some reports may be needed for contextualizing and using the disc images in other programs (dfxml).
 - Some reports may be more for risk management and analyzing PII.